 Our neurology clinic follows patients for both primary and secondary stroke prevention.
 Our physicians and nurse practitioners will ensure that patients are taking the right medications and participating in the necessary lifestyle modifications to prevent future strokes by collaborating with our Wellness Center.

-In 2017, our program had a total of 42 carotid endarterectomies (CEA) with 23 cases being asymptomatic and 19 cases being symptomatic.
-There was one (1/42, 2%) major complications (death or stroke) from CEA for both asymptomatic and symptomatic patients.
+In 2021, our program had a total of 21 carotid endarterectomies (CEA) and 14 transcarotid artery revascularization (TCAR).
+For CEA, 9 cases were asymptomatic and 12 cases were symptomatic.
+For TCAR, 5 cases were asymptomatic and 9 were symptomatic.
+There were zero major complication (death or stroke) from CEA or TCAR for both asymptomatic and symptomatic patients.

 In 2021, there were zero (0) major complications for 335 diagnostic catheter angiographies within 24-hour post-procedure.